Everyman (Marvel Comics): Fictional character biography

-Larry Ekler was the son of Milton Ekler, a hard-working lower-class man who never gave up on the American dream, though he eventually died penniless.
+Larry Ekler was the son of hard-working Milton Ekler, who came from a lower-class background but never gave up on the American dream, although he eventually died penniless.
 Larry decided that the American dream was a sham.
 Larry intended to take up the cause of the common man and start a revolution.
-To really start things going, he and his followers became determined to assassinate Captain America in public.
+To really start things going, he and his followers became determined to publicly assassinate Captain America.
 Styling himself as a "defender of the people", Everyman sought to avenge his father's death on all of society.
 His primary weapon is a sword which can emit a lethal electrical shock.
-The Everyman challenged Captain America to a duel to the death at the Statue of Liberty.
+Everyman challenged Captain America to a duel to the death at the Statue of Liberty.
 When he began to lose during the duel, Everyman took one of his own followers hostage, but that did not prevent Captain America from defeating him and taking him into custody.

 Reed Richards, also known as Mister Fantastic of the Fantastic Four, had been a longtime friend of Milton Ekler.
-When Richards learned of Larry's madness, he decided to take responsibility for him.
-However, the hospital where Larry was incarcerated was actually run by Doctor Faustus, who manipulated Ekler in a plot to destroy Reed Richards.
-Faustus sent Ekler with a device to drain Richards' psychic energy, intelligence, and self-confidence.
-Richards met with Ekler, but was unprepared for the brutal assault and was stunned, the ray leaving him with only a normal intelligence level.
-Spider-Man - who had dropped in to visit the Baxter Building shortly after Larry's attack - was able to help Richards track down Ekler, but Ekler was aided in his struggle thanks to his use of the Absorbascan, a device provided by Faustus that the doctor had claimed would allow him to bond with the masses around him and draw on their raw strength.
-However, Richards was able to convince Ekler to leave when he revealed that Ekler's use of the Absorbascan was actually draining the life-energies of the people around him rather than forming a benevolent link to him like he had been informed.
+When Richards learned of Larry Ekler's madness, he decided to take responsibility for him.
+However, the hospital where Larry was incarcerated was run by Doctor Faustus, who manipulated Larry in a plot to destroy Richards.
+Faustus sent Larry with a device to drain Richards' psychic energy, intelligence, and self-confidence.
+Richards met with Larry, but was unprepared for the brutal assault and was stunned, the ray leaving him with only a normal intelligence level.
+Spider-Man - who had dropped in to visit the Baxter Building shortly after Larry's attack - was able to help Richards track down Larry, but Larry was aided in his struggle thanks to his use of the Absorbascan, a device provided by Faustus that the doctor had claimed would allow him to bond with the masses around him and draw on their raw strength.
+However, Richards was able to convince Larry to leave when he revealed that Larry's use of the Absorbascan was actually draining the life energy of the people around him rather than forming a benevolent link to him like he had been informed.
 After his departure, Spider-Man was able to help Richards develop a machine that would restore his intellect to what it had been before.